tomcl/HowToUseGitTJWC/README.md

 * If you have an organisational github licence (e.g. `ImperialCollege`), allowing private repositories, add the organisation to your id as described [here](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/research-support-systems/github/working-with-githubcom/).
 Imperial College staff and students should add `ImperialCollege organisation` so that they can create private repositories when needed.
 After ading the organisation to your account you will be able to choose either standard public-access Github, or organisation-based (allowed private) Github.
 * Before getting started download and install - for your platform - [git](https://git-scm.com/) and [github desktop](https://desktop.github.com/).
 * If you want an operational guide follow bullet points in [Guide](#guide) below.
 Otherwise read linearly - you'll get to it soon.
+* Please star this repo if it is useful and provide feedback by creating issues so it can be improved.